-6. NOTICE TO COURT OF RESOLUTION OF MOTION: If the parties have resolved an issue that is the subject of a pending motion, the parties must notify chambers in writing by the next business day.
-The parties may either e-mail the Court's Case Manager or send a fax to chambers indicating that the issue has been resolved and that the parties no longer wish to move forward with the motion.
+- 9. NOTICE TO COURT OF RESOLUTION OF MOTION: If the parties have resolved an issue that is the subject of a pending motion, the parties must notify chambers in writing by the next business day.
+The parties should e-mail the Court's Case Manager indicating that the issue has been resolved and that the parties no longer wish to move forward with the motion. - 10.
+CASE EVALUATION/FACILITATION: Parties may stipulate to case evaluation, mediation, private facilitation, or request a settlement conference with the District or Magistrate Judge at any time.
+In all cases, a brief status conference will be conducted shortly after the close of discovery to discuss settlement options.

-- 7. CASE EVALUATION/FACILITATION: Parties may stipulate to case evaluation or mediation, or request a settlement conference with the Court at any time.
-In all cases, a brief status conference will be conducted shortly after the close of discovery to discuss settlement options. - 8.
-MOTIONS IN LIMINE AND CHALLENGES TO EXPERTS: Motions in limine are to be filed by the date set forth in this Scheduling Order.
+11. MOTIONS IN LIMINE AND CHALLENGES TO EXPERTS:

+Motions in limine are to be filed by the date set forth in this Scheduling Order.
 Response briefs to motions in limine are due ten (10) days after the motion is filed and reply briefs are due five (5) days after the filing of a response brief.
 Such motions are not to recast issues previously presented in summary judgment or discovery motions.
 Rather, motions in limine serve the limited purpose of alerting the Court to significant evidentiary issues that should be addressed prior to trial.
 The Court will generally decide motions in limine at the Final Pretrial Conference, but will exercise its discretion in deferring a decision until trial.